Paul Manafort charges don’t ensure justice – but it’s a start

 On Friday, CNN broke the news that special prosecutor Robert Mueller had filed charges against someone in Donald Trump's circle and would reveal the target on Monday.
 The news sent the public into a flurry of speculation damning in its own right: The list of people in the President's camp under federal investigation is so long that there was no way to predict with confidence who the first indicted would be.

 Today, the loser of this perverse game of Clue was named: it was Paul Manafort, with alleged money-laundering all over the world.
 His arrest was not surprising: In September, Mr. Mueller had told Mr. Manafort – a GOP operative who served dictators and oligarchs abroad before becoming Mr. Trump's campaign manager in 2016 – that his indictment was forthcoming.
-But Mr. Manafort's surrender on Monday to the FBI still feels shocking.
+But Mr. Manafort's surrender on Monday to the FBI still feels shocking, given that the administration has faced so few consequences for its offences.

 The indictment of Mr. Manafort – which focuses on his work with lobbyist Richard Gates (also indicted) to boost Kremlin lackeys in Ukraine and their alleged money-laundering – does not indicate that justice will be served, but that justice remains possible, at least for now.
 The wheels of justice may finally be turning, but they grind slowly like the initial trek up a roller coaster, and Americans should expect a stomach-turning plunge as the Trump administration retaliates and whiplash as the investigation proceeds.